 Project proposals must be related to the Holocaust (including its antecedents and aftermath).

-Recipients are to spend the entire fellowship period in Israel engaged in research and writing.
+Recipients are not allowed to work or receive other research scholarships during their tenure at Yad Vashem.
+They are to spend the entire fellowship period in Israel engaged in research and writing.
 Any planned absences such as conferences, symposia, and extended holiday travel must be conveyed to the director of the Institute two months prior to the commencement of the research period.
-A researcher must be at Yad Vashem 3 days per week, Sunday – Thursday.
+A researcher must be at Yad Vashem 5 days per week, Sunday – Thursday.
 If one plans to use another archives, the researcher must submit a request prior to the date that she/he wishes to be conducting research outside of Yad Vashem.

 Each fellow is obliged to submit to the Institute a scientific treatise based on the research conducted at Yad Vashem six months after the tenure of his/her fellowship has been completed.
 Yad Vashem will have exclusive "first rights" to publish this research manuscript in any language.
 If Yad Vashem decides not to exercise this option, the researcher is free to publish this work elsewhere.

 All application materials must be submitted either in Hebrew or in English to the International Institute for Holocaust Research, Yad Vashem.
 All materials must be received by the Institute no later than 31 December 2013.
 Incomplete applications will not be considered after this date.
 Late